d3/d3-contour/README.md

 # d3-contour

-Compute contour polygons using marching squares.

-A contour plot of Maungawhau’s topology (the R `volcano` dataset):
+This library computes contour polygons by applying the marching squares algorithm to a rectangular grid of numeric values.
+For example, here is a visualization of Maungawhau’s topology (R’s `volcano` dataset and `terrain.colors`):

 [<img alt="Contour Plot" src="https://raw.githubusercontent.com/d3/d3-contour/master/img/volcano.gif" width="420" height="295">](https://bl.ocks.org/mbostock/4241134)

-A contour plot of surface temperatures read from a GeoTIFF, in two projections:
+The generated polygons are represented as GeoJSON MultiPolygon geometry objects in planar coordinates, where coordinate ⟨<i>i</i> + 0.5, <i>j</i> + 0.5⟩ corresponds to element <i>i</i> + <i>jn</i> in the input <i>values</i> array.
+Such datasets are often stored in GeoTIFF format.
+Here is an example that loads a GeoTIFF of surface temperatures:

 [<img alt="GeoTiff Contours" src="https://raw.githubusercontent.com/d3/d3-contour/master/img/temperature.png" width="420" height="219">](https://bl.ocks.org/mbostock/4886c227038510f1c103ce305bef6fcc)

+After computing contours, you can transform or reproject the contour polygons to suit your display.
+For example, here are the same contours of surface temperatures, but displayed in the Natural Earth projection rather than equirectangular coordinates:

 [<img alt="GeoTiff Contours II" src="https://raw.githubusercontent.com/d3/d3-contour/master/img/reprojection.png" width="420" height="219">](https://bl.ocks.org/mbostock/83c0be21dba7602ee14982b020b12f51)

-A contour plot of the Goldstein–Price function:
+Contour plots are also useful for visualizing two-dimensional continuous functions.
+In this case, the grid of values is computed dynamically before computing the polygons.
+Here is the Goldstein–Price function:

 [<img alt="Contour Plot II" src="https://raw.githubusercontent.com/d3/d3-contour/master/img/goldstein-price.png" width="420" height="219">](https://bl.ocks.org/mbostock/f48ff9c1af4d637c9a518727f5fdfef5)

-An animated contour plot of a simple trigonometric function using Canvas:
+Since the output of this library is GeoJSON, you can display it (and transform it) using standard tools; see [d3.geoPath](https://github.com/d3/d3-geo/blob/master/README.md#geoPath), for example.
+The above examples use SVG, but here is an animated contour plot of a simple trigonometric function using Canvas:

 [<img alt="Contour Plot III" src="https://raw.githubusercontent.com/d3/d3-contour/master/img/sin-cos.png" width="420" height="219">](https://bl.ocks.org/mbostock/bf2f5f02b62b5b3bb92ae1b59b53da36)